 Yes, AirDoctor 2000 doesn’t have a wifi and remote control.
 However, there are many models out there that can be controlled through the phone remotely.

-Yes, you can live without these features, but I like new technologies, so this is what I would love to see on the following AirDoctor air purifiers.
+Yes, you can live without these features, but I like new technologies, so I would love to see this on the following AirDoctor air purifiers.